MMoCA Presents “Natalie Frank: Unbound”

-Spanning a decade of Frank’s feminist drawing practice, Unbound will present work from the artist’s four major drawing series, each of which is the result of Frank’s rigorous research.
+Spanning a decade of Frank’s feminist drawing practice, Unbound will present work from the artist’s four major drawing series, each of which is the result of Frank’s rigorous research in feminist literature.
 “Fairy tales captivated me because many began as women’s oral tales that articulated female desires and fears,” said Frank.
 “Yet over time their authorship was erased and their voices neutered.
-I restore the identities of these overlooked female artists and transform their stories to create contemporary, paradigm-breaking female heroines.”
+I restore the identities of these overlooked female artists and transform their stories to create contemporary paradigm-breaking female heroines.”